mahajanankur/motifer-py/README.md

 ```
 ---
 ### FlaskLogFactory
 Initialize the `FlaskLogFactory` object once with flask server object and use it in different routes.
-Please look in the example folder for further information.
+Motifer supports `Flask version >= 2.0.1`.Please look in the example folder for further information.

 ##### index.py / app.py
 ``` python